Flying Lizard Motorsports: GT America/GT4 America: Flying Lizard Motorsports (since 2016)

 Flying Lizard remained in the GT4 America Sprint and SprintX championship for 2022, running a pair of Aston Martin Vantage GT4 cars with returning drivers Dinan and Foley, with Erin Vogel and Michael Cooper running a McLaren 570S GT4 in the SprintX series.
 The COVID-19 pandemic arrived as the series began the season at Circuit of the Americas in March, and the previously-announced schedule changed as all events were postponed until July.
 Each series then moved from a standard double-header format to triple headers for four of the five remaining events.
 While the McLaren failed to be a competitive machine for the majority of the season, Dinan's Sprint and his SprintX effort with Robby Foley showed strong success from the previous season, earning 21 podiums and 17 victories.
 Flying Lizard also celebrated their 100th podium at the season opener, following three podiums earned in the weekend.

 With the newly formed GT America series in the SRO America offerings, Flying Lizard entered two cars into partial seasons in 2021.
 Longtime customer Andy Wilzoch raced a Porsche 911 GT3 R, earning four wins and eight podiums in twelve races in the Masters class.
 Partnering with TKO Motorsports with their Bentley Continental GT3, the team ran a second effort with Memo Gidley in the SRO3 class, earning two wins and an additional three podiums.

+The 2022 season saw Elias Sabo join the team, bringing with him a pair of Aston Martin Vantage GT4 cars.
+He entered into a full season in GT4 America, racing with co-driver Andy Lee in the 60-minute sprint races, then ran solo in the GT America series, in the GT4 class.
+In GT4 America, he and Lee finished in third place, with one win and eight podiums.